Machinist X99‑MR9S Review

 The board has been in production for several years, and during this time the manufacturer has released many revisions.
 Unfortunately, the vendor does not maintain a public changelog, so tracking them is difficult.

-Early versions had a 6‑phase VRM (three MOSFETs per phase), sometimes used a simpler audio codec, featured differently shaped heatsinks, and might lack the integrated I/O shield.
-Over time, the VRM layout was revised, and later a revision with TPM 2.0 support was introduced.
+Early versions had a 6‑phase VRM (three MOSFETs per phase), sometimes used a simpler audio codec, featured differently shaped heatsinks, and often lacked the integrated I/O shield.
+Over time, the VRM layout was revised, before a later revision introduced native TPM 2.0 support.
 Key components (chipset family, super I/O, etc.) did not change.

 Although early versions do not have a native TPM 2.0 header, they all expose an LPC header (JLPC1), so you can still install a working TPM 2.0 module.
 Learn more about TPM 2.0 on Chinese X99 motherboards.

-The version with a native TPM 2.0 header corresponds to revision 6.0.
+The native TPM 2.0 header was first introduced in revision 6.0 and is also present in the newer revision 6.2.
 Earlier revisions did not receive this update and are likely discontinued.

 BIOS Capabilities